Insel Air: Early years

-Development 2011-2016
+2011-2016: development

 Following the introduction of new services to Medellin and Charlotte, the airline added a fifth MD-80 on May 12, 2011, with an introduction of new flights to Charlotte.

 The company also completed the IATA operational safety audit (IOSA) and joined ALTA, the Latin American and Caribbean Air Transport Association, in November 2011.

 On November 16, 2012, Insel Air inaugurated its Curaçao-Maracaibo route and began regular operations on December 14.
 Insel Air was originally planning to expand its MD-80 fleet in early 2012 but delayed the project due to delays in launching Insel Air Aruba.

 In 2012 Insel Air Aruba received its AOC certificate, giving the airline official authorization to perform services out of Aruba.
 Insel Air Aruba began operating new routes to Miami, Santo Domingo, Cuba, St. Maarten, Puerto Rico, Curaçao, Caracas, Valencia, Maracaibo, Quito, Medellin and Manaus.

 Insel Air and KLM Royal Dutch Airlines consolidated their cooperation with a code-sharing agreement, offering customers greater comfort and options and thereby enabling them to travel to destinations served by the two partners without having to re-check luggage.
 Additionally, flight schedules will be closely coordinated so that travel time is minimized.

 In August 2013 Insel Air celebrated its first ‘in house’ heavy maintenance (C-Check) in Curaçao on an MD-82.
 It was for the first time that the airline performed the check on its aircraft using its in-house expertise.
 In the past, the check was carried out abroad.
 The C-check is a big overhaul that needs to be conducted every year and a half according to regulations.